 When not working, you may occasionally see Feng rowing on the Thames or singing in the Royal Albert Hall.

 Feng joined J A Kemp as a trainee patent attorney in 2018 after working at another firm, and works in our London office.

-University of University of Oxford, Master of Biochemistry; University of Cambridge.
-PhD in Biochemistry; University of London, Certificate in Intellectual Property Law
+University of Oxford, Masters Degree in Biochemistry; University of Cambridge, PhD in Biochemistry; University of London, Certificate in Intellectual Property Law

 Student Member of the Chartered Institute of Patent Attorneys (CIPA); Student Member of EPI